PLENARY SPEAKERS

 She is the author of over 140 publications, 12 book chapters and more than 200 conference presentations.
 She received the Leslie Ettre Award for the most outstanding contribution in capillary chromatography and the J.Philips Award for her contribution to the field of comprehensive two-dimensional GC.

-Development of Quantitative Structure Enantioselectivity Relationships to predict enantioseparations on polysaccharide-based chiral stationary phases
+Development of Quantitative Structure Enantioselectivity Retention Relationships to predict enantioseparations on polysaccharide-based chiral stationary phases

 DEBBY MANGELINGS